-The NJ Cannabis Regulatory Commission (NJCRC) watched the Zen Leaf security video and saw workers using “fraudulent security access cards” three times.
+The NJ Cannabis Regulatory Commission (NJCRC) watched the Zen Leaf security video.
+They saw workers using “fraudulent security access cards” three times.
 At least twice, Zen Leaf allegedly sold to people whose names weren’t in a medical-user registry.

-“If you look back through your list of errors, you can see that your staff regularly neglects to enter patient purchases into the registry,” the NJCRC told Verano.
+“Look back through your list of errors.
+You can see that your staff regularly neglects to enter patient purchases into the registry,” the NJCRC told Verano.
 They replied back, saying their workers were puzzled by math.

 Earlier this year, five companies were fined a total of $360,000 for violating adult-use cannabis rules.
 Verano was fined $90,000, the most of all the companies, for selling to adult-use cannabis customers during patient-only hours.

 Verano was “required to follow an unmatched level of regulation and compliance,” their spokesperson said.

 “We continue to regularly review all of our operating procedures and protocols.
 We are following all applicable laws and regulations in the states in which we operate,” she added.

 Curaleaf in 2nd Place for Worst NJ Dispensary

 Curaleaf was cited ten times for mold, security, and labeling violations.
 The NJ Cannabis Regulatory Commission issued a recall of Curaleaf cannabis sold by GTI Rise after Heady NJ detailed the health problems of the buyer.